ajeckmans/TeslaMateOnK8s/README.md

 ---

-Any remarks, suggestions, niceties or much needed changes?
+Any remarks, suggestions, niceties or much-needed changes?
 Make an issue/pull request!

 ---

 ## Prerequisites
 __You should have a kubernetes cluster set up.__ In Azure a single cheap node should suffice.
-I personally use a single node pool with kubernetes version 1.17.0 containing a single standard_b2s node.
+I use a single node pool with kubernetes version 1.17.0 containing a single standard_b2s node.
 I'm fairly certain a standard_B1ms will work as well, though I'd recommend not to get any lower.
-Also some persistance storage is nice.
+Also, some persistence storage is nice.

 I've opted to use RBAC in the cluster, which complicates some stuff.
 This guide will assume you've done this as well and you want a working kubernetes dashboard.
 So it will be laced with some stuff to make everything work with RBAC.

-__You also shoud have the following tools installed__.
+__You also should have the following tools installed__.
 (The following links go to the official websites)
 - [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) to manage Azure resources programmatically.
 - [Helm v3](https://helm.sh/docs/intro/install/) a deployment manager we will use to intall TeslaMate and Grafana
 - [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) the manage the kubernetes cluster.

 ## Configuring the tooling and the cluster
-The first thing we will do is assign a public IP adress to your cluster and bind it to a domain name.
+The first thing we will do is assign a public IP address to your cluster and bind it to a domain name.
 This will ensure we get a reliable way of contacting any service we want inside the cluster (like TeslaMate).

 We need to log in first
 ```powershell